q-pratz-chem/q-pratz-chem.github.io/_tabs/education.md

 **Internships**

-- Rmote internship on Quantum-Computational Chemistry at [Qu & Co, Netherlands](https://quandco.com/).
+- Remote internship on Quantum-Computational Chemistry at [Qu & Co, Netherlands](https://quandco.com/).
 (09/2020-01/2021)
   Supervisor: Benno Broer, CEO

 - Summer internship on Software Framework for Electronic Structure for Molecules and Solids at Virginia Tech, USA.
 (05/2019-07/2019)